NL33/electron-git/z-next.md

 the apps doubled up.
 stayed that way until new update

+# make style and font the same between navigator and poject window

 # Javascript from Apple Events in Chrome
 -temp measure:
     -turn this off unles people have the chrome option turned on.